hajohajo/MVATracking/README.md

 ```
 cmsRun uploadToDB_cff.py
 ```
 This creates a GBRWrapper_13TeV_930.db file that can contains the new weights for the iterations included in the uploadToDB_cff.py.
 It can now be copied back to MVATracking/NtupleMaker/test/ and start training the next iteration, or if all iterations are included, it can be deployed to production.
+Note that enabling the new weights requires you to modify the runTuples_InitialStep.py file so that the now weights are read and used to replace the default ones.
+Also the tracks collection has to be changed from "initialStep" to the step you desire to retrain.